 A study of the function, construction, and application of standardized tests as part of a broader approach to the assessment of the individual.
 Special emphasis on intelligence testing.

-Prerequisite: (PSY 161 with a minimum grade of D or PSY 200 with a minimum grade of D) and PSY 220 with a minimum grade of D.
+Prerequisite: PSY 161 with a minimum grade of C and PSY 220 with a minimum grade of D.